edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesModbusdatatypeconversion.md

 The following limitations apply:

 -  `rawType` supports only INT16 and UINT16 data types
 -  The corresponding `value type` must be FLOAT32 or FLOAT64

-If an unsupported data type is defined for the `rawType` attribute, the Device Service throws an exception similar to the following:
+If an unsupported data type is defined for the `rawType` attribute, the device service throws an exception similar to the following:

-    Handler - execReadCmd: error for Device: Modbus-TCP-Device cmd: readAll, the raw type INT32 is not supported /api/v1/device/91f6430d-9268-43e3-88a6-19dbe7f98dad/readAll
+    Handler - execReadCmd: error for device: Modbus-TCP-Device cmd: readAll, the raw type INT32 is not supported /api/v1/device/91f6430d-9268-43e3-88a6-19dbe7f98dad/readAll

-### Supported Transformations
+## Supported Transformations

 The supported transformations are as follows:

   |From `rawType`               |To `value type`|
   |---------------------------- |------------------------------------------|